liemngn/Simple-Bank-Simulator/README.md

 ## Classes implemented:

 ### 1. Account
 - `Account` is a class used to hold the characteristics of each account being processed within the bank management system.

+- Each account holds a name, social security number, and amount balance.

+- Methods: